smartfile/client-python/README.rst

   types only.
 * URLs, using the API version, endpoint, and object ID, the URL is created for you.
 * Authentication.
-Provide the credentials that you obtained from SmartFile, and plug them into this library.
-It will take care of the details.
+Provide your API credentials to this library, it will take care of the details.

 Basic Authentication
 --------------------